30th October, 2015

 Everything remains in the cloud to access whenever and wherever it’s convenient to you.
-MYOB Essentials (for smaller to medium businesses) and MYOB Advanced (for larger businesses) are just two examples of SaaS services.
+MYOB Business (for smaller to medium businesses) and MYOB Advanced (for larger businesses) are just two examples of SaaS services.
 You can access your data on MYOB’s externally hosted software via any web browser, which means you can stay on top of your financial, job-related and staff information on the go.

 SaaS lets your staff run software packages in their web browser on their computer rather than as an application on their desktop.
 This makes it easier for staff to work on the go and hotdesk between computers, while simplifying software licensing.
 Central storage also ensures staff are working with up-to-date data.